noncombatant/futils/src/main_help.md

 futils version
 ```

-## Description
+## Details

-`futils` is a suite of shell utilities that somewhat resemble functional
-programming primitives and operate on streams.
-The suite currently consists of
-the following programs:
+The suite currently consists of the following programs:

 * `fields`
 * `files`